Pedro Bravo de Acuña

-Pedro Bravo de Acuña (died June 24, 1606) was a Spanish military officer and colonial official in the New World and the Philippines.
-From 1602 to 1606 he was the eleventh governor of the Philippines.
+Pedro Bravo de Acuña (died June 24, 1606) was a Spanish military officer and colonial official in the Spanish Americas and the Philippines.
+From 1602 to 1606, he was the eleventh Governor-General of the Philippines.

 Early career and arrival in the Philippines

 Bravo de Acuña was recognized for his bravery in the Battle of Lepanto.

-As the senior military officer present, Pedro was in charge of defending Cadiz in the 1587 Battle of Cadiz.
+As the senior military officer present, Pedro was in charge of defending Cádiz in the 1587 Battle of Cádiz.

-He became a knight of the Order of St. John, and was named governor of Cartagena de Indias in Tierra Firme on the Caribbean coast in 1593.
-In 1601 he was named governor of the Philippines.
+He became a knight of the Order of Saint John, and was named governor of Cartagena de Indias in Tierra Firme on the Caribbean coast in 1593.
+In 1601 he was named Governor of the Philippines.

-In May 1602, he arrived in Manila in a convoy of four ships from New Spain, to take up his position as governor of the Philippines and president of the Audiencia of Manila.
+In May 1602, he arrived in Manila via convoy of four ships from New Spain, to take up the governorship and presidency of the Audiencia of Manila.

-Francisco de Tello de Guzmán, his predecessor, was awaiting his juicio de residencia (grievance tribunal), and for that reason he remained in Manila.
+Francisco de Tello de Guzmán, his predecessor, was awaiting his juicio de residencia (grievance tribunal), and for such reason remained in Manila.
 He died of an illness the following year, in April.

 Bravo de Acuña promptly began to construct galleys and other vessels in the shipyard, to defend the sea, which was full of enemies and pirates from other islands, especially from Mindanao.
 He was much preoccupied with settling matters with the Empire of Japan and with the Sultanate of Sulu, in addition he also had to see that the ships were robust enough to make the voyage to New Spain.